hihipy/hihipy.github.io/README.md

 - `content/sala/index.md` is a single-file page, NOT `_index.md` (no underscore).
 This makes `/sala/` a regular page with body content rather than a section listing.
 - `content/puerta/_index.md` is a section index because puerta is technically a section (with no children currently).
 - `static/resume.pdf` is served verbatim at `/resume.pdf` regardless of which content page links to it.
-- Favicon files are donut chart in github palette — see BUG-009.
+- Favicon files are donut chart in github palette, see BUG-009.
 Source SVG at `assets/img/favicon-source.svg`.
-- The `pgbd.us` redirect alias is configured in Cloudflare DNS + Rules — see §1.
+- The `pgbd.us` redirect alias is configured in Cloudflare DNS + Rules, see §1.
 Not a file in this repo.

-## 13. Adding a New Project Page — Procedure
+## 13. Adding a New Project Page: Procedure

 When adding a new project to the portfolio, follow this exact procedure.